ajarti/endouble/Readme.md

 1. You will need the following from your Sysops team
 - The IP, username and password to SSH to your webserver instance.
-- The IP, username and password to you MySql instance.
+- The IP, username and password to your MySql instance.
 - The root path of the folder served by your Nginx server.
 2. Connect to your server with SSH and navigate to the Nginx folder for the website in question.
 ```